Instructional Design

 Fine Arts Educator Training Course

-2. Administrative Overload: Fine Arts educators across the district were managing a variety of administrative tasks - budgeting, trip planning, ordering supplies, tracking inventory, and scheduling events - without efficient access to standardized systems or documentation.
-This inconsistency caused frequent errors, duplicated efforts, and heavy reliance on the department coordinator for support, pulling him away from other job-specific tasks.
+At the same time, Fine Arts educators across the district were managing complex administrative responsibilities such as budgeting, trip planning, ordering supplies, inventory tracking, and event scheduling, without standardized systems or centralized documentation.
+This inconsistency led to errors, duplicated efforts, and increased reliance on the department coordinator for routine support, limiting his capacity for strategic work.

 The Challenge